 Full-text indexing involves scanning the entire contents of the file, giving you the ability to search anywhere within the document for keywords or phrases that help you find what you’re looking for.

 This method is synonymous with the ever-so-popular command “find” (Ctrl+F or Command+F), found in the majority of processors and web browsers.
-It is also the easiest type of indexing you can use, as it is intuitive for users and frankly, quite straightforward.
+It is also the easiest type of indexing you can use, as it is intuitive for users and, frankly, quite straightforward.

 Metadata Indexing